 ACDA was awarded a Lead Hazard Reduction Demonstration Grant in the amount of \$3 million for the three year period from November 2016 through November 2019.
-While approximately \$35,000 of lead related program costs were incurred in 2016, during 2017 the Lead grant was in full program mode.
-As such, lead grant revenue represented approximately 12% of grant revenue for 2017.
+During 2018 Lead grant revenue represented approximately 13% of overall revenue.
+This is similar to 2017 where the Lead grant revenue represented approximately 12% of overall revenue.
+New for 2018 is the New York State grant revenue which relates to a \$300,000 grant that got under way during 2018 for a housing program as further described below.

 ACDA operates based on HUD's National Program Objectives.
 Funding decisions are determined through a process which involves public participation.
-Included in this process is the submittal of a publically reviewed Consolidated Plan every 5 years that states broad goals and objectives.
+Included in this process is the submittal of a publicly reviewed Consolidated Plan every 5 years that states broad goals and objectives.
 ACDA's current Consolidated Plan is through 2020.
 Each year an Annual Plan, also subject to public review and comment, is developed and adopted as based on the Consolidated Plan.
 Any significant changes are required to go through a public review and amendment process.